odysseyindia/odyssey-tours/content/english/tim/itineraries/south-indian-highlights/_index.md

           and two early 18th-century churches, in a charming beach location.

-          The rest of your day is at leisure to explore Tranquebar's fortress and beach on your own.
+          The rest of your day is at leisure to explore Tranquebar’s fortress and beach on your own.
       - type: hotel
         url: >-
           /destinations/india/states/tamil-nadu/cities/tranquebar/hotels/bungalow-on-the-beach/
         title: Bungalow on the Beach
         content: >-
-          The 19th-century Collector's Residence in picturesque Tranquebar has been transformed from a ruin into a heritage hotel by the Neemrana Group.
+          The 19th-century Collector’s Residence in picturesque Tranquebar has been transformed from a ruin into a heritage hotel by the Neemrana Group.
 As bungalows on the beach go, this is a pretty grand one.
 A stolid Danish fort looms on one side, on the other a medieval Pandya